Lanham Act: Civil enforcement

-shall be liable in a civil action by any person who believes that he or she is or is likely to be damaged by such act.

 is often used when false or misleading statements are alleged to have hurt a consumer or business.
 The claimant must prove that a false or misleading statement was made in commerce and that the statement creates a likelihood of harm to the plaintiff.

 is often used when false or misleading statements are alleged to have hurt a business.

+In 2026, a federal jury in the Southern District of New York found Papaya Gaming liable for false advertising and awarded $420 million in damages to Skillz Inc., in what was described as the largest award under the Lanham Act in U.S. history.

 Jurisprudence

 The Act has been held to have extraterritorial impact, and the circuit courts have been giving more favorable interpretations in extending its scope.
 The original ruling by the Supreme Court of the United States, as interpreted by the United States Court of Appeals for the Second Circuit, contemplates a three-part test in determining whether the Act applies (where at least two factors must be met):